Stephanie Hanson

 Still Not Sure?

 Picking a therapist can be tough, especially based off a short bio.
-Feel free to book a free 15 minute call with Stephanie to get to know him and see if he’s a good fit for you.
+Feel free to book a free 15 minute call with Stephanie to get to know her and see if she’s a good fit for you.

 There’s no cost and no catch.